Vic Mensa: Early life and education

+Career

 2013–2014: Innanetape and XXL Freshman Class

 Following the band's split up in May 2013, Mensa performed with Gorillaz frontman Damon Albarn at Albarn's 2014 performance at the Governors Ball Music Festival, where he performed the track "Clint Eastwood", filling in for MC Del the Funky Homosapien.
 When announcing a tour for 2015, Mensa said that he has plans to collaborate with Albarn sometime in the near future.

 On September 18, 2013, it was announced, that Mensa would be joining J. Cole and Wale on the What Dreams May Come Tour.
 Mensa would eventually release his debut mixtape, Innanetape, which was released on September 30, 2013.

 Following the end of the What Dreams May Come Tour, he toured Europe with Danny Brown, for the beginning of February 21, 2014 and ending on March 8.
 To cap off his rise to stardom, Mensa was chosen to be on the cover of XXL for the Freshman Class of 2014.
 Mensa's debut single "Down on My Luck" was serviced to urban contemporary radio in the United Kingdom on May 12, 2014.
-On the same day, the music video for the song was released.
+That same day, the accompanying music video was released.
 "Down on My Luck" was then released for digital download in international markets on June 6, 2014, by Virgin EMI Records.